rowebyrowe/AI-102/README.md

 <details><summary>Select the appropriate Applied AI services</summary>
-## Applied AI Services

-You can use Cognitive Services to build your own AI solutions, and they also underpin Azure Applied AI Services that provide out-of-the-box solutions for common AI scenarios.
-Applied AI Services include:

 **Azure Form Recognizer** - an optical character recognition (OCR) solution that can extract semantic meaning from forms, such as invoices, receipts, and others.